sstelfox/stelfox.net/content/knowledge_base/linux/ezstream.md

 mount -t cifs -o username=guest //samba-srv/Media /media/content
 ```

-The above command could be added to an init script like an rc.local or
+The above command could be added to an init script like an `rc.local` or
-alternatively you can do it right and add it to the [[Linux/fstab]] file to be
+alternatively you can do it right and add it to the [fstab][3] file to be
 mounted automatically.
-You'll want to add the following to /etc/fstab:
+You'll want to add the following to `/etc/fstab`:

 ```
 //samba-srv/Media  /media/content  cifs  auto,guest,_netdev  0 0
 ```

 Nice and easy.